-A. The home team needs none of its half of the sixth inning or only a fraction of it.

-B. When the visiting team has a lead of fifteen (15) runs or more after four complete innings or the home team has a lead of fifteen runs or more after three and one-half innings, OR the visiting team has a lead of ten (10) runs or more after five complete innings or the Home team has a lead of ten (10) or more runs after four and one-half innings, the Umpire-In-Chief shall call the game.
+- A. The home team needs none of its half of the sixth inning or only a fraction of it. - B. When the visiting team has a lead of fifteen (15) runs or more after four complete innings or the home team has a lead of fifteen runs or more after three and one-half innings, OR the visiting team has a lead of ten (10) runs or more after five complete innings or the Home team has a lead of ten (10) or more runs after four and one-half innings, the Umpire-In-Chief shall call the game.

-Rule 5.07 regarding the Mercy Rule was modified to institute a 10-run lead option after 4-1/2 or 5 innings.
+Rule 5.07 is the revised Mercy Rule that was implemented in the 2024-2027 Rule Book which instituted a 10-run lead option after 4-1/2 or 5 innings.
 The 15-run lead rule after 3-1/2 or 4 innings remains in effect.